Multi Asset

 Sustainable Investments are assessed to consider any detrimental impacts and ensure compliance with international standards of the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights, including the principles and rights set out in the eight fundamental conventions identified in the Declaration of the International Labour Organisation on Fundamental Principles and Rights at Work and the International Bill of Human Rights.
 Issuers deemed to have violated these conventions are not considered as Sustainable Investments.

-C. Sustainable investment objective of the financial product
+C. Environmental or social characteristics of the financial product

-The Fund invests a minimum of 80% of its total assets in Sustainable Investments, across environmental and social objectives, at least 15% of the Fund’s total assets will be invested in Sustainable Investments with environmental objectives that are not aligned with the EU Taxonomy, and at least 1% of the Fund’s total assets will be invested in Sustainable Investments with a social objective.
+The Fund invests a minimum of 20% of its total assets in Sustainable Investments, across environmental and social objectives.
 BlackRock defines Sustainable Investments as investments in issuers or securities that contribute to an environmental or social objective, do not significantly harm any of those objectives and where investee companies follow good governance practices.
 BlackRock refers to relevant sustainability frameworks to identify the alignment of the investment to environmental or social objectives.

-This Fund seeks to address key environmental and social issues that are deemed to be relevant to the issuers’ businesses using ESG scores as a means of assessing issuers’ exposure to and management of those risks and opportunities.
-The ESG scores recognise that certain environmental and social issues are more material based on the type of activity that the issuer is involved in by weighting the issues differently in the scoring methodology.
+The Fund seeks to address key environmental and social issues that are deemed to be relevant to the issuers’ businesses using ESG scores as a means of assessing issuers’ exposure to and management of those risks and opportunities.
+The ESG scores recognise that certain environmental and social issues aremorematerial based on the type of activity that the issuer is involved in by weighting the issues differently in the scoring methodology.
 The following environmental themes are captured in the environmental component of the ESG score: climate change, natural capital, pollution and waste and environmental opportunities.
 The following social themes are captured in the social component of the ESG score: human capital, product liability, stakeholder opposition and social opportunities.
 Corporate issuers that have better ESG scores are perceived to have more sustainable business practices.
+Further, the Fund will apply a custom ESG screen which incorporates multiple components.
+First, a screen, is used to limit or exclude direct investment (as applicable) in corporate issuers which, in the opinion of the Investment Adviser have any exposure to, or ties with, controversial weapons; the production, distribution, licensing, retail or supply of tobacco or tobacco-related products; the production or distribution of firearms or small arms ammunitions intended for retail civilians; are deemed to have failed to comply with one or more of the ten United Nation Global Compact Principles (“UNGC”) which cover human rights, labour standards, the environment and anti-corruption.

 D. Investment strategy